-When your dog is in severe pain, and the pain is expected to last them for the long term, you are probably wondering if you can give them a drug like Tramadol.
-This is a prescription drug that is used by humans in order to treat pain that occurs 24/7 and is expected to last a long time.
+If your dog is in severe pain, and it’s expected to be long term, you may be wondering if you can give them a drug like Tramadol.
+This is a prescription medicine used for treating pain that occurs 24/7 and is expected to last a long time.

-If your dog has been diagnosed with a specific condition, or they are at that time in their life where they are in constant pain, the best course of action is to take them to the vet to see what the best treatment are.
-The veterinarian can decide which drugs will work the best for your dog’s specific situation.
+If your dog has been diagnosed with a specific condition, or they are at that time in their life where they are in constant pain, the best course of action is to take them to the vet.
+The veterinarian can decide which drugs will work the best for your dog’s particular situation.

 That way you are not treating your dog with a strong prescription drug that has a high chance of getting the dosage incorrect, and is not tested on canines.
-You definitely don’t want to make your dog’s condition any worse, so it’s best not to take dosage instructions from random internet forums, and have you done properly treated by a professional.
+Of course, you don’t want to make your dog’s condition any worse.
+It’s best not to take dosage instructions from random internet forums.
+Instead have them properly treated by a professional.

 Can I Give My Dog Tramadol?
 Answer: Not Recommended